ThanedhS/cpsc-351-project-1/README.md

 I also ask to see what if there is anything missing from the project requirements.
 Lastly, I try to see if there is anything is wrong in the code because I want to know if there are any kinds of errors that could be fix so that the program will work property.

+I, Greg Zhang, contributed to the project by looking up examples and working on the loop functions.
+I worked with my groupmates to resolve issues within the code.
+Lastly, I worked extensively on the design document of our project, creating it and gathering information and ideas from each of the other group members to do so.